jswny/sad/README.md

 8. Creates a directory for the appropriate bot channel using the provided deploy root directory.
 9. Uses SCP to send the `.env` file and the `docker-compose.yml` file to the remote server using the provded SSH credentials.
 10. Pulls the Docker image on the remote server.
-11. Brings the app up with Docker Compose in detatched mode.
+11. Brings the bot up with Docker Compose in detatched mode.
 This will automatically restart the bot if the image has changed.

 ## Example Travis CI Configuration
 ```yaml